klein-artur/GitCaller/README.md

  - `Git().init.run()` will return a `Combine` `Publisher` emitting the output.
 If multiple outputs happen the current output will be emitted.
  - `Git().init.runAsync()` will return a `async` function you can `await` to get the final output.

+As this is under development at the moment just a few commands and parameters are supported.
+Feel free to add more by a PullRequest.